scott-griffiths/bitstring/doc/index.rst

 ^^^^^^^^^^^^^

-The :ref:`manual` provides an introduction to the module and details most its capabilities.
+The :ref:`quick_reference` provides a basic list of the classes and their methods.

 The :ref:`reference` section has a complete list of all the classes, methods, properties and functions of the bitstring module, together with short examples for many items.